tylerlaberge/Jasper/README.md

 - [Async Demonstration](https://github.com/tylerlaberge/Jasper#async-demonstration)
 - [API Documentation](https://github.com/tylerlaberge/Jasper#api-documentation)
 - [Contributing](https://github.com/tylerlaberge/Jasper#contributing)

 ## Installation

     pip install Jasper

 Supports Python 3.6+

 ## Getting Started

-### Breif Overview
+### Brief Overview

 Jasper tests are composed of 3 main parts.
 Features, Scenarios, and Steps.

 Features are exactly what they sound like, the features of your applications that you are testing.
 A calculator application might have an addition feature, subtraction feature, and so on.